Appointment of Part II Doctors

 Under Article 25(1) Health and Social Care (Reform) Act (Northern Ireland) 2009, RQIA has the power to appoint Part II Medical Practitioners.

-Medical Practitioners at Consultant Psychiatrist level, with specialist experience in the diagnosis or treatment of mental disorder, who meet the conditions set out by RQIA, are eligible to apply for appointment to the RQIA List of Part II Medical Practitioners.
+Medical Practitioners at Consultant Psychiatrist level, with specialist experience in the diagnosis or treatment of mental disorder, who meet the conditions set out by RQIA, are eligible to apply for appointment as a Part II Medical Practitioner.

 The suitability of each applicant is considered by RQIA with account taken of the relevant experience, training, professional standing, qualifications and indemnity of the practitioner.
 Approval of appointment is not automatic.